-According to Netherlands-based Spil Games, 44 percent of those who venture onto the internet, play online games.
-That works out to 700 million people.
-While I am not part of this group, I did find myself in need of a microphone-equipped headset.
-It would be useful when I Skyped or wanted to listen to music without bothering those around me.
+According to Netherlands-based Spil Games, 44% of those who venture onto the internet play games online.
+That works out to 700 million gamers.
+While I am not part of this demographic, I did find myself in need of a microphone-equipped headset for when I Skyped or wanted to listen to music without bothering those around me.

 I checked out the headsets available on Amazon and chose the Combatwing M180.
 It was reasonably priced and offered a decent warranty.

 - The Cobatwing M180 arrived packed in a cardboard box and included an easy-to-understand user’s guide.